-The LUNA 2.0 can alert you to potentially dangerous situations through warnings and alarms.
+The LUNA 2.0 AI can alert you to potentially dangerous situations through warnings and alarms.
 You can modify the warning and alarm settings in the menus or via LogTRAK.

-Warnings represent situations that require your attention; however, ignoring them does not necessarily represent an immediate risk.
+Warnings represent situations that require the diver's attention; however, ignoring them does not necessarily represent an immediate risk.
 It is up to you to decide which ones you would like to be active.

 Warnings are shown on white background in the middle of the display.
 Additionally, audible signals are available when the sound function is enabled.
-You can also set a visual warning function, where the LUNA 2.0's display backlighting would indicate if a warning was triggered.
+You can also set a visual warning function, where the LUNA 2.0 Al's display backlighting would indicate if a warning was triggered.
 If this feature is enabled, the backlight will light up in bright red color for the duration of the respective warning.
 Refer to chapter Setting the visual warning signal to learn how to enable this feature.

-If a warning is triggered it will automatically show up on the display.
-After a couple seconds it will disappear from the screen but you can still review all warnings and alarms that were triggered during the dive by scrolling through the different screens with the pushbuttons.
+If a warning is triggered it will be automatically shown on the display.
+After a couple seconds it disappears from the screen but the diver can still review all warnings and alarms that were triggered during the dive by scrolling through the different screens with the pushbuttons.

-In the following sections the available warnings in the LUNA 2.0 are described.
+In the following sections the available warnings in the LUNA 2.0 AI are described.

-- When diving in GAUGE mode, all warnings are OFF except for max depth and max dive time warnings. - When the LUNA 2.0 is set to silent mode (buzzer off), all audible warnings are muted.
+- When diving in GAUGE mode, all warnings are OFF except for the half tank, max depth, max dive time and pressure signal warnings. - When the LUNA 2.0 AI is set to silent mode (buzzer off), all audible warnings are muted.